| | | | |

 Pan loaf steps 5 to 8, before and after rising, and after baking.

-Step 6: cover well and refrigerate the dough overnight.
+Step 6: Cover well and refrigerate the dough overnight.

 Top Tips